 Sparkling water, club soda, tonic water and seltzer have an important shared ingredient – carbonated water.
 If you’re ever unsure of exactly what fizzy water you’ve been sipping, call it “carbonated water” and you’ll be correct.
 Virtually all manufacturers now force the process of carbonation in cold water by dissolving carbon dioxide gas into it.
 The manufacturer of J.J.
-Shweppe – of the famous Shweppe’s brand – crafted this process to artificially make water bubble.
-When he did so in 1783, the only source of carbonated water was tapping a naturally occurring spring.
+Shweppe – of the famous Shweppe’s brand – perfected the process of making water bubble artificially, adapting Priestley's original ideas and prototype to build his eventual enterprise.
+Before the origin of this process in 1783, the only source of carbonated water was tapping naturally occurring springs like the Selter Spring in Germany.
 Today, we refer to water that’s tapped from the ground as mineral water.
 While natural springs of bubbly water are mystifying in concept, relying solely on their limited availability would greatly reduce the carbonated water available for consumers today (and probably dramatically increase its price).
-Therefore, we owe our favorite varieties – including sparkling CBD water – to the innovative genius of J.J.
-Shweppe.
+Therefore, we owe our favorite varieties – including sparkling CBD water – to the innovative genius of Priestley and Shweppe.

 Club soda is carbonated water which has been infused with added minerals, differentiating it from other carbonated water varieties.
 It is typically infused with several common minerals, including potassium sulfate, sodium chloride, disodium phosphate, and sodium bicarbonate.
 Like the other varieties, its contains a base of carbonated water, which contains carbonation from the injection of CO2.
 The presence of minerals in club soda give it a slightly salty taste, and fans agree that this helps to increase its flavor.
 In fact, club soda’s mineral content makes it taste similar to the original variety, bottled straight from mother Earth.
 While we’ll always prefer the sweet and natural appeal our sparkling sodas with phytocannabinoid-rich hemp extract, club soda is admittedly hard to beat.